Wednesday, 27 October 2010

 Here's some of his major works with links to Songfacts when applicable

-1802 Moonlight Sonata Written whilst suffering from unrequited love, it was called "Moonlight" as a publisher described it like "a boat passing the wild scenery of Lake Lucerne in the moonlight", otherwise it would be called the slightly less romantic "Piano Sonata in C Minor op 27 no 2."
+1802 "Moonlight Sonata" Written whilst suffering from unrequited love, it was called "Moonlight" as a publisher described it like "a boat passing the wild scenery of Lake Lucerne in the moonlight", otherwise it would be called the slightly less romantic "Piano Sonata in C Minor op 27 no 2."

 Beethoven always considered his "Moonlight" sonata to be inferior to many of his other works for piano, even though it became enormously popular.

-1804 3rd Symphony (Eroica) Originally called Bonaparte as tribute to Napoleon, the First Consul.
+1804 "3rd Symphony (Eroica)" Originally called Bonaparte as tribute to Napoleon, the First Consul.
 However, when Napoleon proclaimed himself Emperor in 1804 the disillusioned Beethoven tore up the pages of his score in a rage, stamped on it and changed it to Eroica (meaning heroic).
 Innovative in length and size of orchestra, the symphony was a radical departure from anything written up until that time.
-However, it was difficult for the audience to understand and many critics criticised the first movement for its dissonant chords
+However, it was difficult for the audience to understand and many critics criticised the first movement for its dissonant chords.

-1808 5th Symphony The one with the Da da da daa bit -those famous opening bars are Morse for "V" for victory.
+1808 "5th Symphony" The one with the Da da da daa bit -those famous opening bars are Morse for "V" for victory.
 Beethoven described the start of this symphony as "death knocking upon the door".
 Its premiere in Vienna featured the first ever known use of trombone in an orchestra.
 The work was dedicated to Prince Lobkowitz and Count Raswnovsky and it’s theme was of an individual overcoming all the trials that fate can bring.

-1808 Pastoral (6th) Symphony Beethoven was a lover of nature who spent a great deal of his time on walks in the country.
+1808 "Pastoral (6th) Symphony" Beethoven was a lover of nature who spent a great deal of his time on walks in the country.
 Unusually cast in five movements, the last three of which flow freely into one another, this symphony represents Beethoven's ultimate response to nature.
 He was, however, not the first composer of his time to depict nature symphonically uses evocative sounds to tell a particular journey.

 The Shepherd Song from this was voted # 5 in the 100 Best Tunes on Radio 2 - back in 1993.

-1810 Für Elise This piano piece was dedicated by Beethoven to Therese Malfatti (1792–1851), with whom he was in love.
+1810 "Für Elise" This piano piece was composed by Beethoven on April 27, 1810, and dedicated by him to Therese Malfatti (1792–1851), with whom he was in love.
 But the publisher misread Beethoven’s untidy scrawl of "Fur Teresa" and to this day it's known as "Für Elise."

 1814 Fidelio Beethoven's only opera, it was actually first produced in a three-act version at Vienna's Theater an Der Wien, on November 20, 1805.
 The composer kept fiddling with Fidelio until the performance at the Kärntnertortheater on May 23, 1814.
 Incidentally a 17-year-old Franz Schubert was in the audience, having sold his school books to obtain a ticket.
 The opera tells the story of a wife who dressed as a female jailer so she could join her husband in prison.

-1824 Ode to Joy This is the final movement of Beethoven's Ninth and last Symphony, when written it was a novel idea to use a chorus and solo voices in the finale.
 Increasingly aware of his declining health, the by now deaf composer spent seven years working on this Symphony.
 Its tragic that Beethoven never heard a single note of this masterpiece except in his head.
-When first performed, there was rapturous applause at the end.
+When first performed in Vienna on May 7, 1824, there was rapturous applause at the end.
 The deaf composer had to be physically turned round to face the audience to face the acclaim as he couldn't hear it.

 The words, which are sung by four vocal soloists and a chorus, emanate a strong belief in mankind.
 They were taken from a poem written by German writer Friedrich Schiller in 1785 and revised in 1803, with additions made by Beethoven.